 Dick Powell biography

 In 1945, Powell ended his 11-year marriage with actress Joan Blondell.
 Shortly after the divorce, Powell married Hollywood star June Allyson, whom he directed in the feature, You Can’t Run Away From It (1956).
-Powell remained married to June until his death from cancer in 1963.
+Powell remained married to Allyson until his death from cancer on January 3, 1963.